schmijos/seme.li/README.md

-# Semel
+# Secure Message – Semper Semel Simplex!**

-Share secrets once and with expiry
+Visit [seme.li](https://seme.li) to share expiring secrets once.
+Encryption and decryption is done only in the browser.
+No secrets reach the server.

 ## Prerequisites